AlekSi/talos-rfcs/001-software-supply-chain-integrity.md

   * SHOULD be latest versions if security disclosures lag behind releases
     * Example: The Linux kernel
 * First-party code:
-  * MUST be signed in version control systems by well-known author keys
+  * MUST be signed in version control systems by well-known author keys // why?
-  * MUST be signed by a separate subject matter expert after a security review
+  * MUST be signed by a separate subject matter expert after a security review // why?
 * All code MUST build deterministically
 * All binaries:
   * MUST be built and signed by multiple parties with no management overlay